 The Vice-Chancellor has asked that candidates should be warned that they may be refused admission to the degree ceremony if they are not properly dressed.

-Space in the Sheldonian is limited and the University strictly allocate three guest tickets per candidate.
+Space in the Sheldonian is limited and the University allocate two guest tickets per candidate.
 It is not possible for the college to request extra tickets.
 Occasionally spare guest tickets do become available in the couple of weeks before the ceremony, or on the day itself, but you are advised not to assume you will be able to bring more than two guests to the ceremony itself.
 Guest tickets are collected on the day from college.

 For morning ceremonies graduands and their guests are asked to arrive promptly at 9.45 am for registration in college.
 The Dean of Degrees will meet graduands and their guests at 10.00 am in the SCR, where coffee will be served.
 At approximately 10.20 am graduands will leave in procession to the Sheldonian.
 Lunch will be served in college after the ceremony at 12.30 pm.